This post may contain affiliate links. See my disclosure policy to learn more.

-3. Good Supportive Shoes

-I have estimated that we could walk as much as 15-20 miles at a big wedding set-up day.
-That’s more than a half-marathon!!!
-One day, I’m going to wear a pedometer to confirm this theory.
-However, in my younger years, I would wear cheap black ballet flats with no support.
-My 36-year-old self screams back at that stupid 20-something girl asking her where her REAL shoes are.
-The fact of the matter is, you get what you pay for in shoes.
-So, I guess I just didn’t want to spend the money.
-Or maybe I thought the ballet flats were cute.
-Either way, I came to the harsh reality in my 30’s that good supportive shoes with arch support are an absolute MUST for me while working a wedding.

 These Black BZees Walking Shoes have been LIFE CHANGING for a busy wedding set-up day.
 The soles of these are SO cushy and comfortable, but also have a medium amount of arch support, which is perfect for me.

 I also love all Clarks, but THESE are my favorites.

-{As updated}

-**This post may contain affiliate links.
-See my disclosure policy to learn more.**